How is cervical cancer diagnosed?

 Medical history and physical exam

 The Pap test is a screening test, not a diagnostic test.
 An abnormal Pap test result may mean more testing, sometimes including tests to see if a cancer or a pre-cancer is actually present.
 The tests that are used include colposcopy (with biopsy) and endocervical scraping.
 If a biopsy shows a pre-cancer, doctors will take steps to keep an actual cancer from developing.
-Treatment of abnormal pap results is discussed in the section, "Treating pre-cancers and other abnormal Pap test results."
+Treatment of abnormal pap results is discussed in our document Cervical Cancer Prevention and Early Detection.